 Can I REALLY have a positive result on a pregnancy test and not actually be pregnant?

-The only way to confirm if you are actually pregnant after having received a positive test is through ultrasound.
-The ultrasound scan can confirm pregnancy by detecting the following:
+The only way to confirm a positive result on a pregnancy test is through ultrasound.
+The ultrasound confirms pregnancy by detecting the following:

 - The presence of a measurable human fetal heartbeat.

 - If the pregnancy is developing within the uterus.
 If the human fetus is developing, outside of the uterus, this is called an extrauterine pregnancy and immediate medical attention is required.